 Male Incontinence Products

 There are many products on the market that can help you feel more comfortable and more confident when suffering from either bladder or bowel incontinence.
+When considering male incontinence products, there are many options that might help.
 Collection devices such as penile sheaths are quite a popular device as it negates the need to wear a pad and keeps the skin dry and avoids urine irritation to the skin.
 Some men prefer the safety of wearing a pad or pants, there are a variety of thicknesses available and can be a good option if you suffer from both faecal and urinary incontinence.
 It may that a combination of products work best for you depending on your daily activities.
 It is important to still seek help from your GP for you bladder or bowel control if you haven’t as there are many treatments available to either improve or cure incontinence.

 Bladder Incontinence – Urinary Devices